gabeklein/expressive-mvc/README.md

 Make a class with properties we wish track.
 Values defined in the constructor (or as class properties) serve as initial/default state.

 Attached to your class is the static method `use`.
-This is a hook; it will create a new instance of your state and bind it to the component.
+This is a hook; it will create a new instance of your state and bind it to a component.

 Now, as values on this instance change, our hook will trigger new renders!
 You may recognize this as "one-way binding".